tmstutson/Wanderlists/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Wanderlist is a single-page to-do application that features a fluid user interface that by using JavaScript allows users to rapidly add dynamic content and check off content as accomplished.
+You can access the Wanderlist application here https://wanderlists-tia-stutson.herokuapp.com !
+Try it out!

+Wanderlist refreshes at its user's convenience and clears its fields so that users can start a new list on their own.
+My vision of a digital notepad that saves the planet!

-* Ruby version
+* Ruby version '2.5.3'

-* System dependencies
+* System dependencies This application uses postgresql as the database for Active Record.

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...